freenas/freenas-docs/userguide/sharing.rst

 #.
 Click the :guilabel:`Ownership` button.
 To create the user account
-   on the %brand% system, type their name into the :guilabel:`User` field and check the :guilabel:`Create User` checkbox.
+   on the %brand% system, type their name into the :guilabel:`User` field and enable the :guilabel:`Create User` option.
 The user's password is then entered and confirmed. **If the user will not be sharing this share with other users**, type their name into the :guilabel:`Group` field and click :guilabel:`Create Group`.
-   **If, however, the share will be used by several users**, instead type in a group name and check the :guilabel:`Create Group` box.
+   **If, however, the share will be used by several users**, instead type in a group name and enable the :guilabel:`Create Group` option.
 In the example shown in
    :numref:`Figure %s <create_smb_user_group_fig>`,
    *user1* has been used for both the user and group name, meaning that this share will only be used by *user1*.
 When finished, click